 Coinflation keeps a running total of U.S. and Canadian coin melt values calculated from the actual market values of the precious metals and bullion in them.
 They track current coins as well as older coins, so you can look up your Morgan Dollars, too.
 The site is run by Alec Nevalainen as a hobby, but to me it's essential daily reading, especially his coin-value-related news aggregator.

 Why Does the Metal Value Matter?

-For base metal coins, coins made from copper, nickel, zinc, aluminum, etc., this is usually not of relative importance.
-Unless, the prices for these metals experiences some sort of market fluctuation that drives the price unusually high.
+For base metal coins, coins made from copper, nickel, zinc, aluminum, etc., this is usually not important.
+Unless the prices for these metals experience some sort of market fluctuation that drives the price unusually high.
 For example, in 2011 a pound of nickel was selling for over $14.00 USD per pound.
-In 2016, it is selling for less than $4.00 USD per pound.
+In 2016, it dropped to less than $4.00 USD per pound.
 Copper was experiencing a similar peak in price at this time also.

 A United States nickel is made with 75% copper and 25% nickel.
 In 2011, a United States nickel contained more than five cents worth of metal.
 Add the additional costs of labor to the manufacturing cost and it was costing more than five cents to make United States nickel.
 In other words, the United States was losing money on every nickel they minted.

 Because of the rising price of nickel and copper that began in 2005, the United States passed a law that made it illegal to melt pennies and nickels for their metal content.
 Additionally, it is illegal to carry more than five dollars worth of pennies and nickels outside of the United States when traveling.
 This also extends to shipments that are limited to $100 of the coins abroad "for legitimate coinage and numismatic purposes."